Merck Latin America D Mexico Case Study Solution and Analysis

-Collaborations consists of suppliers, providers and alliances of NASCAR.
-NASCAR used to get pay check of around $15 million every year from Turner Sports.
-NASCAR had to get approval from Turner Sport if it want to develop its Facebook page, twitter account or even mobile application.
+Collaborations includes suppliers, providers and alliances of NASCAR.
+NASCAR used to get pay check of around $15 million yearly from Turner Sports.
+NASCAR had to get approval from Turner Sport if it desire to create its Facebook page, twitter account or even mobile application.

-The direct rivals of NASCAR are Formula 1 and Moto GP.
-Teams generally represents sponsors in NASCAR and the medium of advertising is chauffeurs.
-It can be said that motorists and race vehicles are rivals.
-If they got much better chance in terms of prizes and tv exposure, these drivers can go against NASCAR.
+The direct competitors of NASCAR are Solution 1 and Moto GP.
+Teams normally represents sponsors in NASCAR and the medium of marketing is motorists.
+It can be stated that chauffeurs and race cars are rivals.
+These drivers can go against Merck Latin America D Mexico Case Study Analysis if they got better chance in regards to prizes and television direct exposure.

-1. Keeping and establishing Facebook Page.
+1. Establishing and Preserving Facebook Page.

 2. Developing and Updating Accounts of Secret Drivers.

 NASCAR motorists has a low star power as compare to gamers of other sports.
 Its ranks 7th in regards to star power (see Case Display).
 The major reason behind it is that, the racers mainly play in teams and are not able to construct a key account and keep a close contact with fans.
 The poor contacts with fans result in less tourist attraction of viewers towards the racers and a low star power.
 Star power is a crucial factor for bring in audiences towards tracks and towards tv.
 The star power for the chauffeurs at NASCARA could be enhanced by producing and updating accounts of key drivers by NASCARA itself.
 This would get rid of the requirement of requiring drivers to maintain their accounts and would result in increasing fans attention towards NASCARA drivers.

 3. Developing New Games and enhancing existing games for kids.